arahjou/Circadian_Biology_Metrics/README.md

 ### Composite Phase Deviation - CPD

 ### Interdaily Stability - IS
+A measure of the stability of an individual's circadian rhythm from day to day.

 ### Intradaily Variability - IV
+A measure of the fragmentation of the circadian rhythm within a single day.

 ### Circadian Rhythm Index - CRI
 The metric calculated from IV and IS in circadian biology is called the Circadian Rhythm Index (CRI).